jphmrst/PLC/src/plc/fp/Poly.lagda.md

 ```

 This is just like the definition of `NatList` from the previous
-chapter, except that the `ℕ` argument to the cons constructor has
+section, except that the `ℕ` argument to the cons constructor has been
-been replaced by an arbitrary type `x`, a binding for `x` has been
+replaced by an arbitrary type `x`, a binding for `x` has been added to
-added to the function header on the first line, and the occurrences of
+the function header on the first line, and the occurrences of
-`NatList` in the types of the constructors have been replaced by `List x`.
+`NatList` in the types of the constructors have been replaced by
+`List x`.

 We will improve this datatype shortly, so we have wrapped this first
 draft in its own local `module` declaration.
 This way, we can reuse
 the same names in other modules, and avoid having to write
 `++version2` or similar silliness.
+Notice that all of the datatype
+and function definitions are indented within this module — Agda uses
+the indentation to work out which definitions are part of this local
+module, and where the module ends.

 What sort of thing is `List` itself?
 A good way to think about it is
 that the definition of `List` is a _function_ from one datatype to